 Meditation is not supernatural.

 As an atheist I was skeptical to try anything that came with religious baggage.
 I am not a Buddhist so what use would a Buddhist practice like meditation be to me?
 This is an extremely common misconception.
-Meditation, while traditionally structured around religion, has inherently nothing to do with it.
+Meditation, while traditionally structured around religion, has nothing to do with it.
 Meditation is done without any claim to the supernatural and without any requirement for the suspension of reason.
-There is nothing traditionally “spiritual” within meditation.
+There is nothing traditionally “spiritual” about meditation.
 Religions such as Buddhism and Hinduism popularized the practice but they do not own it.
 Meditation is a practice of insight and self-awareness, not a religious or supernatural ritual.

 Meditation will not fix everything.

 Meditation will not cure your sickness.
 It will not make you have special powers.
 It will not alleviate every mental illness.
 Concentration, or wishful thinking, will not alter the physical universe around you.
 Crackpots and charlatans have distorted and over-sold meditation.
 It is often presented alongside pseudo-scientific nonsense that has stained its name.
 Meditation is not some mystical solution to all of life’s problems.
-It is simply a tool to know oneself better and to respond to one’s own mind more skilfully.
+It is simply a tool to know oneself better and to respond to one’s own mind more skillfully.

 Meditation is not about stopping thoughts.

 People frequently assume that the goal of meditation is to end all thoughts or to create some sort of “empty mind.”
 The goal of meditation is not to stop thinking but rather to change the framework in how you notice and respond to your own thoughts, feelings, and sensations.
 It’s about becoming more conscious of your experience, not less.
 Once you become more aware of your mind you then can learn from it.
 Anagarika Sri Munindra put it succinctly “If you want to understand your mind, sit down and observe it.”